Skip to main content

 In the United States, most children and teens with cancer are treated at a center that is a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
 These centers offer the advantage of being treated by a team of specialists who know the differences between adult and childhood cancers, as well as the unique needs of children and teens with cancer and their families.
 This team usually includes pediatric oncologists (childhood cancer doctors), surgeons, radiation oncologists, pediatric oncology nurses, physician assistants (PAs), and nurse practitioners (NPs).
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.

 These centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.
-(See When Your Child Is Going Through Cancer Treatment for more on the professionals who help treat children with cancer.)
+(See Who Treats Children with Cancer? for more on the professionals who help treat children with cancer.)

 Any time a child is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
 You can read more about coping with these changes in If Your Child Is Diagnosed With Cancer.